OLC-Bioinformatics/redmine-docs/docs/analysis/kma.md

 By default, KMA will run the analysis for isolate assemblies.
 In order to customise your CARD-RGI analyses, additional settings can be optionally modified:

-- seqtype - the default analysis will use genome assemblies.
+- **seqtype** - the default analysis will use genome assemblies.
     - default is `fasta`
     - If you want to analyse raw-read data, add the following line:
         - `seqtype=fastq`
+        - `seqtype=minionfastq`
+    - Note: seqtype for minion raw-reads is slightly different, as KMA uses different commands for paired-end (illumina) and single-end (nanopore) data

-- nanopore - the default analysis will be for short-read Illumina data. **This function is for assemblies**
+- **nanopore** - the default analysis will be for short-read Illumina data. **This function is for assemblies**
     - default is `False`
     - If you want to analyse long-read Nanopore data, add a line to your description:
         - `nanopore=TRUE`

+- **readcount** - the default analysis will only output a csv file containing information on matching target gene(s) presence including template identity, coverage, depth, etc. This flag will output read-mapping data for your targets. **This function is best used with raw-reads - Assembly analysis will likely only report 1 read mapping to each gene-target**
+    - default is `False`
+    - If you want the analysis to output a file including information on the number of reads in your sequence mapping to each database-target, add a line to your description:
+        - `readcount=TRUE`

 #### Example